The Right Age to Freeze Your Eggs: What Science and Doctors Say

 Why Age Matters in Egg Freezing

-Most fertility experts suggest that the best window to freeze your eggs is during your late 20s to early 30s — roughly between 25 and 35 years of age.
-In this period:
+Most fertility experts suggest that the best window to freeze your eggs is during your late 20s to early 30s , roughly between 25 and 35 years of age.
+In this age of timeframe:

 A large review of egg freezing outcomes found that women who froze eggs before 35 had more than double the live birth rate compared with those who froze after 40.